JackScanlon/pyForecasting/README.md

-# Security forecasting: Black-Scholes and Monte Carlo simulations
+# Stockmarket forecasting: Black-Scholes and Monte Carlo simulations
 ### Python implementation of stockmarket forecasting using Black-Scholes model and parallelised Monte Carlo simulations